kubevirt/kubevirt-tutorial/labs/lab8/lab8.md

 ## Confirm connectivity

-Through cloudinit, we also configured fedora-multus-1 vm to have ip 11.0.0.5 and fedora-multus-1 vm to have ip 11.0.0.6 so try to ping or ssh between them
+Through cloudinit, we also configured fedora-multus-1 vm to have ip 11.0.0.5 and fedora-multus-1 vm to have ip 11.0.0.6 so try to ping or ssh between them:

 ```
 ping 11.0.0.5